imshah-id/imshah-id/README.md

 - 👋 Hi, I’m Shahid
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on the projects based on html and css
+- 💞️ I’m looking to collaborate on the projects based on Mern
 - 📫 How to reach me : @imshah_id on instagram
 - rest we can a chat on instagram if you want.......